mjohnson518/sol-crqc-mc/README.md

 3. **What are the economic consequences?** - Direct losses, market crashes, and recovery trajectories
 4. **How effective is migration to quantum-safe cryptography?** - Impact of proactive vs. reactive migration strategies

-## ⚠️ Work In Progress Notice

-**IMPORTANT**: The visualization components (Executive Dashboard and Technical Plots) are currently in a **Work In Progress** stage and are not yet ready for production use.
-They are being refined for:
-- Professional visual Enhancement
-- Consistent data presentation
-- Executive-ready formatting

-Please use the numerical results and reports for decision-making while the visual components are being finalized.

 ## 📊 Key Economic Findings (Validated)

 **✅ VALIDATED**: Results confirmed by 10,000 iteration Monte Carlo simulation (100% success rate)